All Episodes

 He's leaving.

-He's a he's an eye doctor.
+He's an eye doctor.

 This is his last term as a member of the Missouri House of Representatives.

-This is right there in the House Chamber where this happened.
+This is right there in the House chamber where this happened.

-And certainly in uh in my family, this kind of thing, I was the last one anybody thought would receive this kind of accolade or honor.
+And certainly in my family, this kind of thing, I was the last one anybody thought would receive this kind of accolade or honor, as I mentioned yesterday in my remarks.

-Inevitably the star of the game says, yeah, I'm the first member of my family to go to college.
+Inevitably, the star of the game says, yeah, I'm the first member of my family to go to college.

-I'm the first well, I'm the first member of my family not to.
+Well, I'm the first member of my family not to.

-And I'm the only member of my family not to.
+I'm the only member of my family not to.

-And that was my whole point of my remarks that despite all that, everybody in the family was always supportive and always has been.
+Despite all that, everybody in the family was always supportive and always has been.

-And I had I was I was listening to, I heard some of them, it was tough hearing in there with the echo chamber and everything, but I was uh I uh surprised I had forgotten so much of the stuff that had happened in my career and the and the way he put it in context, it'd be unseemly for me to mention it.
+It was tough hearing in there with the echo chamber and everything, but I was surprised I had forgotten so much of the stuff that had happened in my career and the way he put it in context.

-But look at Mark Twain.
+I mean, look at Mark Twain.

 Samuel Clemens was a financial failure all of his life because he took risks.